Andy Geppert: Career

-A year later Geppert released his second picture book along a similar theme of creating picture books with heart titled JOY, published in hardcover by Tiny Owl Workshop.
+A year later Geppert released his second picture book along a similar theme of creating picture books with heart titled Joy, published in hardcover by Tiny Owl Workshop.
 It is picture book made for grandchildren and their grandparents.
 A granny rainbow wanders along seemingly unaware of the incredible transformations happening right behind her.
-If only she'd stop and look back...
-"JOY was written to celebrate our grandparents' lives and to uncover their stories, so they'll never be forgotten" says Geppert.
+If only she'd stop and look back.